Mollyraeprice/finalproject/README.md

 ### Google Drive

 Lastly, we are also sharing a Google folder for our Google slides and notes we take during class and project hours.

+# Deliverable 2

+### Data Exploration Phase

+During our first steps of looking at our csv file, we wanted to understand our data.
+What are our variables?
+Are there any missing values?
+Do we need to transform any of the data so it can be uniform across the columns?
+Do we need to bring in any other datasets?
+Are there any outliers that will skew our data?

+#### Variables

+From the beginning, our variables were quite obvious:
+- Identifiers: zillow id, address, zip codes
+- Pricing: latest price, latest sale date
+- Unique Factors: average school distance, average school rating

+#### Outlier Treatment

+Our column, "latestPrice", represents the most recent prices these homes sold for.
+Therefore, Claire performed a boxplot to find any outliers in the prices.
+After seeing vast prices in the boxplot, she created buckets to divide the homes in different pricing categories.
+From our cheapest homes to the most expensive, we found that most homes cost between 100k to 3m.
+This is exactly what Claire was looking for.
+We have our new dataframe.

+Missing values treatment.
+Outlier treatment.
+Variable transformation.
+Variable creation.

+### Description of Analysis Phase

+After cleaning up our data, we were ready to test it.
+First, Claire wanted to test using random forest regression.
+Below are some advantages of using a RFR:
+- it can used with data that differs in non-linear relationships
+- it can run well on datasets that are large

+Disadvantages:
+- it won't explain the data very well
+- overfitting could possibly happen
+- it also needs some direction and tweeking